Introduction to Gaming and Simulation

 System Analysis II

 Steps of systems and systems management, with a concentration on the second part of the System Development Life Cycle (SDLC), specifically logical design and decision analysis.
 Topics include appropriate data modeling, process modeling, risk analysis, and cost and benefits analysis, as well as object-oriented analysis and modeling using UML.
 Skills learned include applying the appropriate methods for converting the requirements analysis into a logical design and maintaining the integrity of a system as it evolves through the SDLC by using various systems management tools and techniques.
-3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT280 or CIT280 and CIT346.
+3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT280.
+Spring Only.

 Operating Systems Concepts I

 Introduction to the fundamental principles of operating systems providing an in-depth study of the internal operations and the technical terminology of a computer system.
 Topics include common features of operating systems, operating system services, process management, threads, CPU scheduling, memory management, virtual memory, process synchronization, and deadlocks.
-(Formerly CSC383) 3 Credits (3 Lecture) Prerequisite(s): CIT240 or CIT260.
-As needed.
+3 Credits (3 Lecture) Prerequisite(s): CIT240 or CIT260.
+Fall Only.

 Web Systems and Technologies